*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 In the international arrivals waiting area, you can find a Mr. Bono bakery that sells breads, pastries, and drinks.

-There are some more options for food at the Cartagena airport past the security checks in the international and domestic departure section past security at the Cartagena airport as well.
+There are some more options for food at the Cartagena airport past the security checks in the international and domestic departure sections as well.

 Food at the Cartagena Airport Past Security in International Departures